Oconee Rivers Greenway Trails System

 This SPLOST funded project was completed in 2018 and serves as an important transportation and recreation corridor from the Eastside of Athens to UGA Campus and downtown.

-Cook's Trail is a 4.1 mile natural surface trail that runs between Sandy Creek Nature Center and Sandy Creek Park.
+Cook's Trail is a 2.1 mile natural surface trail that runs alongside Sandy Creek south of Sandy Creek Park.
 Please be aware that the trail does not loop and may flood during periods of heavy rain.
 Cook's Trail is open to foot traffic only.
-Trail heads are located at Sandy Creek Nature Center and Sandy Creek Park.
+The trail head is located at Sandy Creek Park.

-As you hike on Cook's Trail, you will traverse an extensive swap via winding boardwalks and multiple bridges.
 While enjoying the scenery, you can take the 1 mile Oxbow Loop trail.
-This trail follows the edge of a lovely oxbow lake and presents many opportunities for viewing the wildlife that is unique to this habitat.
+This trail follows the edge of a lovely Oxbow Lake and presents many opportunities for viewing the wildlife that is unique to this habitat.